vyadh/nutest/PLAN.md

   - Add error information into the expected JUnit failure elements
   - Add test output
   - Investigate use of styling of errors and strip as necessary
+- Support multiple report types in the same run
 - Fluent assertion module with pluggable matchers.
 - Generate test coverage (in llvm-cov format to allow combining with Nushell coverage)

 ## Future Ideas

 - Support matchers in `list-tests` (a trivial win)
-- Optimisation: If no reporter requires test output (e.g. summary), we can avoid having to process it
+- Optimisation: If nothing requires test output (e.g. summary), we can avoid having to process it
 - Optionally write decoded event stream to file to help debug Nutest itself.
 - Optionally allow running ignored tests.
 - Better support for direct-to-stdout tests by external tools that don't use the print statement.
 Allow running with sequential or subshell-based processing to capture output.
 Or even auto-detect and re-run tests.
 - Detect flaky tests by re-running failed tests a few times.
 - More sophisticated change display rather than simple assertion module output, e.g. differences in records and tables, perhaps displayed as tables
     - Perhaps highlight differences in output using background colours like a diff tool.
-- Allow custom reporters
+- Pluggable displays and reports
 - Test timing.
 - Dynamic terminal UI, showing the currently executing suites and tests.
-    - This will resolve not being able to see the currently running tests in the terminal reporter
+    - This will resolve not being able to see the currently running tests in the terminal display
     - Would include things like a progress bar, running total of completed, fails, skips, etc.
     - Would retain error information and output on tail failure
     - If we save historical test run timings, we could: